 Gae Aulenti for Poltronova 'Stringa' Sofa

 Gae Aulenti (1927-2012) was an Italian architect.
 She is well-known for several large-scale museum projects, including the Musée d'Orsay in Paris and Palazzo Grassi in Venice.
 Aulenti was at the forefront of Italian post-war design.
 Her design was meant to make connections with both history and future of Italy.
 The postmodern movement that Aulenti belonged to refused to design in the objective language of the modernists.
-This Avant Garde Postmodern design movement was the beginning of new type of Italian art, architecture and design.
-Please note that we advise reupholstery before shipping.
+This Avant Garde Postmodern design movement was the beginning of a new type of Italian art, architecture and design.

 Please note that this item is in good, used condition.
 It shows patina on the leather and signs of age and use.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.